What is the purpose of the Temple of Heaven? ̶ people may ask.

 The 6-meter-high walls constitute a semi-circle in the north and a semi-rectangle in the south, which illustrates the important belief in ancient China that “the heaven is round and the earth is rectangular”.
 The northern section of the wall is high while the south is low, which means that the heaven is higher and superior to the earth.

 All the essential architecture within the Temple of Heaven was built along the north-south central axis of the inner altar.
 The inner and outer altars are linked by the 360-meter-long Danbi Bridge (丹陛桥), on both sides of which is a large area of cypress forest.

-Main Buildings of the Temple of Heaven
+Temple of Heaven Architecture

 Built as a place of worship, the temple is different from any other imperial structures.
 It uses a combination of subtle figures to construct a sacred place of “oneness of heaven and humanity”, for Chinese emperors to “communicate with the gods” hundreds of years ago.

 The main buildings in the temple are in the inner altar, lined up along the north-south axis.
 All the palaces and altars are rounded to the south to symbolize heaven.
 Here we’ll discuss the four most representative and striking buildings of the Temple of Heaven.

 1. Circular Mound Altar

 Circular Mound Altar (Yuan Qiu Tan, 圜丘坛) is the place where the emperor held a winter ceremony to worship the heavens.
 Built in 1530, the whole altar is an open-air three-story round stone terrace with white marble panels.